hacks-guide/Guide_Wii/docs/key-information.md

 :::: details What if I own a Korean Wii?

-A Korean Wii is fully supported, and can also be region-changed.
+A Korean Wii is fully supported, and can also be region changed.
 Exercise caution when modifying region data and follow guides carefully to avoid a brick.

 ::::